Skip to content Skip to footer

 Many offices:

-A manageable initial experience often reduces anxiety for subsequent visits.
+A manageable initial experience often reduces anxiety for future visits.

 Dental Anxiety Is Common—and Expected